mozilla-releng/relengdocs/release-promotion/desktop/howto.rst

 product.

 In each location, update two version values, and adjust the buildN to shipping build.
-For now it’s normal to serve these from the candidates directory.
+For now it's normal to serve these from the candidates directory.

 For example, Mac changes from